sclukas/Galaxy_modification_calling/README.md

 ```
 Copy the nameserver and add it to the resolv.conf file.
 You can find the file in the /etc directory.
 Add "nameserver <xx.xx.xxx.x>" and save the file (this might require root rights).

-**The resolv.conf file resets after every restart.
+**Warning: The resolv.conf file resets after every restart.
 If you have to install programs from the Toolshed you have to add the nameserver again**

 ## Setup
 Enter your Galaxy-folder and open a terminal within the directory.